Homeopathy Postpartum - What about Mom?

 Pulsatilla - Mild, clingy, tearful depression; wants comfort and reassurance

-Natrum mur. - Silent grief, withdrawal; don't want to talk about feelings
+Natrum mur - Silent grief, withdrawal; doesn't want to talk about feelings

-My favoite homeopathic remedy for after childbirth is Aloe Socotrina.
+My favorite homeopathic remedy for after childbirth is Aloe Socotrina.
 Gentle but very effective!

 Rectal weakness after vaginal birth

-Disclosure: The services and content provided by Natural Chaim Center, Inc. are at all times restricted to education and guidance on the subject of health and wellness matters intended for general natural health well-being.
-The services do not involve diagnosing, prognosticating, treatment or prescribing of pharmaceuticals for the treatment of any disease, or any licensed or controlled act which may constitute the practice of medicine in this State.
+Disclosure: The services and content provided by Natural Chaim Center, Inc. are at all times restricted to education and guidance on health and wellness matters intended for general natural health well-being.
+The services do not involve diagnosing, prognosticating, treatment, or prescribing pharmaceuticals for the treatment of any disease, or any licensed or controlled act which may constitute the practice of medicine in this State.
 This service is holistic in nature and not one-on-one nutritional counseling as a State licensed nutritionist would perform.
-In an emergency please go to the nearest clinic or hospital.
+In an emergency, please go to the nearest clinic or hospital.

 Comments